mschmidtkorth/logseq-msk-docs/pages/blocks.md

 	  #+BEGIN_WARNING
 	  You cannot convert a block to a page.
 	  #+END_WARNING
+	- You can convert blocks to headings or add a highlight color by right-clicking the block bullet.
 - **EXAMPLES**
 	- This is a block.
 	  This is still the same block.